 Concerts & Tickets

-Beethoven 251 is a festival whose charitable focus, under the auspices of The Outcry Ensemble, is to support young freelancers as they return to performing post Covid-19.
-Any surplus funds will go straight back into raising the fees of the players.
-If you’d like to write to us about donating, please email firstname.lastname@example.org
+Beethoven 251 was a festival whose charitable focus, under the auspices of The Outcry Ensemble, was to support young freelancers as they return to performing post Covid-19.
+Any surplus funds went straight back into raising the fees of the players.

 Please note that, if government regulations change and performances have to be cancelled because of Covid-19 restrictions, all tickets and donations will be refunded.